 Releasing dangerous magic into the world began innocently enough.

 Screech, eager to try his wing at things, wanted to show his master Lilith he could cast spells.
 And, in doing so, was about to try something no apprentice should ever attempt.
 You could argue he was too eager, stealing away a book from Lilith’s collection he wasn’t supposed to have.
-A book that had no apparent title, but that seemed to call out to him.
-Temptation overcame him, and once he opened it, the words inside came to life.
+A book with no apparent title, but that seemed to call out to him.
+Temptation overcame Screech, and once opened, the words inside came to life.

 It was on this particular and fateful night that he finally summoned the courage to cast a spell, one that had beckoned him since he had first spied it inside the nameless book.
 Screech squatted there in Lilith’s small library, hunched over the pages of the black tome, moonlight streaming through a small window, and illuminating words he didn’t know were forbidden to any save for the most adept wizard.